-H. Income from employment:
+G. Income from employment:

-An employer is responsible for withholding and remitting personal income tax from employment income to the NBR at the time the payment is made to employees at a rate representing the average of the rates applicable to the estimated total income of the employee10.
-A statement of monthly deductions must be provided to the NBR within 20 days from the end of the month in which the payment is made11.
-The employer must also submit to the NBR an annual statement of salaries paid to employees by 31 August each year12 and a statement regarding the filing of return by employees by 30 April each year.
+An employer is responsible for withholding and remitting personal income tax from employment income to the NBR when the payment is made to employees at a rate representing the average of the rates applicable to the estimated total income of the employee6.
+A statement of monthly deductions must be provided to the NBR within 15 days from the end of the month in which the payment is made7.

-I. Tax clearance for expatriates:
+H. Tax clearance for expatriates:

-Prior to departing Bangladesh permanently or temporarily, expatriates are required to obtain a Tax Clearance Certificate from the NBR, which may be required as proof of tax payment or exemption13
+Before departing Bangladesh permanently or temporarily, expatriates are required to obtain a Tax Clearance Certificate from the NBR, which may be required as proof of tax payment or exemption8

-10 Section 50(1) of ITO
+6 Section 86(1) of ITA